Conformal Temporal Logic Planning using Large Language Models: Problem Formulation

-The robot is responsible for accomplishing a high-level task expressed as an LTL formula \cite{fainekos2005temporal, leahy2016persistent, guo2017distributed}.
-LTL is a formal language that comprises a set of atomic propositions (i.e., Boolean variables), denoted by $\mathcal{AP}$, Boolean operators, (i.e., conjunction $\wedge$, and negation $\neg$), and two temporal operators, next $\bigcirc$ and until $\mathcal{U}$.
-LTL formulas over a set $\mathcal{AP}$ can be constructed based on the following grammar: $\phi::=\text{true}~|~\pi~|~\phi_1\wedge\phi_2~|~\neg\phi~|~\bigcirc\phi~|~\phi_1~\mathcal{U}~\phi_2$, where $\pi\in\mathcal{AP}$.
-For brevity we abstain from presenting the derivations of other Boolean and temporal operators, e.g., \textit{always} $\square$, \textit{eventually} $\lozenge$, \textit{implication} $\Rightarrow$, which can be found in \cite{baier2008principles}.
-For simplicity, hereafter, we restrict our attention to co-safe LTL formulas that is a fragment of LTL that exclude the `always' operator.
+\textbf{Mission Specification:} The robot is tasked with a high-level mission with temporal and logical requirements.
+To formally define such tasks, we employ Linear Temporal Logic (LTL).
+LTL is a formal language that comprises a set of atomic propositions (AP) (i.e., Boolean variables), denoted by $\mathcal{AP}$, Boolean operators, (i.e., conjunction $\wedge$, and negation $\neg$), and temporal operators, such as \textit{always} $\square$, \textit{eventually} $\lozenge$, and until $\mathcal{U}$; see also Example \ref{ex:me}.
+A formal presentation of the syntax and semantics of LTL can be found in \cite{baier2008principles}.
+For simplicity, hereafter, we restrict our attention to co-safe LTL formulas that are a fragment of LTL and that exclude the `always' operator.
+Such formulas can be satisfied within a finite horizon $H$.
+Throughout the paper, for brevity, we will use the term LTL instead of co-safe LTL.
+We define APs so that they are true when a sub-task expressed in natural language (NL) is satisfied, and false otherwise.
+Valid definitions of APs include sub-tasks that can be accomplished by a finite robot trajectory $\tau$, defined as a finite sequence of $T$ decisions selected from $\ccalS$, i.e.,